Past sea level: Geological influences

-At times during Earth's long history, the configuration of the continents and sea floor has changed due to plate tectonics.
-This affects global sea level by altering the depths of various ocean basins and also by altering glacier distribution with resulting changes in glacial-interglacial cycles.
-Changes in glacial-interglacial cycles are at least partially affected by changes in glacier distributions across the Earth.
+At times during Earth's long history, the configuration and age of the continents and oceans, has changed due to plate tectonics.
+This affects global sea level by altering the depths of ocean basins, and hence storage volume, and also by altering the availability of land at high latitudes for ice sheet formation, with resulting changes both long term (<1 million years), and short term (<1 million years) with glacial-interglacial cycles due to Milankovitch cyclicity.

 The depth of the ocean basins is a function of the age of oceanic lithosphere (the tectonic plates beneath the floors of the world's oceans).
-As older plates age, they become denser and sink, allowing newer plates to rise and take their place.
-Therefore, a configuration with many small oceanic plates that rapidly recycle the oceanic lithosphere would produce shallower ocean basins and (all other things being equal) higher sea levels.
-A configuration with fewer plates and more cold, dense oceanic lithosphere, on the other hand, would result in deeper ocean basins and lower sea levels.
+As older plates age, they become denser and subside.
+Eventually (old) oceanic crust may subduct at subduction zones, and their surface area will be replaced elsewhere by new crust by spreading at mid-ocean-ridges elsewhere.
+Therefore, a configuration with many small oceanic plates that rapidly recycle the oceanic lithosphere would produce shallower ocean basins and (all other things being equal) higher sea levels i.e. during the Cretaceous.
+A configuration with fewer plates and more cold, dense oceanic lithosphere, on the other hand, would result in deeper ocean basins and lower sea levels i.e. during the Neogene.

 When there was much continental crust near the poles, the rock record shows unusually low sea levels during ice ages, because there was much polar land mass on which snow and ice could accumulate.
-During times when the land masses clustered around the equator, ice ages had much less effect on sea level.
+During times when the land masses clustered around the equator, ice ages had much less effect on sea level, as there were no land masses at the poles where ice sheets formed.

 Over most of geologic time, the long-term mean sea level has been higher than today (see graph above).
-Only at the Permian-Triassic boundary ~250 million years ago was the long-term mean sea level lower than today.
-Long term changes in the mean sea level are the result of changes in the oceanic crust, with a downward trend expected to continue in the very long term.
+Only during the Carboniferous or at the Permian-Triassic boundary ~250 million years ago was the long-term mean sea level lower than today.
+Long term changes in the mean sea level are the result of changes in the oceanic crust, with a downward trend expected to continue in the very long term at multi-million year time scales.

 During the glacial-interglacial cycles over the past few million years, the mean sea level has varied by somewhat more than a hundred metres.
-This is primarily due to the growth and decay of ice sheets (mostly in the northern hemisphere) with water evaporated from the sea.
+This is primarily due to the growth and decay of ice sheets (mostly in the northern hemisphere).

 The Mediterranean Basin's gradual growth as the Neotethys basin, begun in the Jurassic, did not suddenly affect ocean levels.
 While the Mediterranean was forming during the past 100 million years, the average ocean level was generally 200 metres above current levels.
 However, the largest known example of marine flooding was when the Atlantic breached the Strait of Gibraltar at the end of the Messinian Salinity Crisis about 5.2 million years ago.
-This restored Mediterranean sea levels at the sudden end of the period when that basin had dried up, apparently due to geologic forces in the area of the Strait.
+This restored Mediterranean Sea levels at the sudden end of the period when that basin had dried up, apparently due to geologic forces in the area of the Strait.